Full dress uniform: Royal Marines

 In the Royal Marines, Number 1A dress or "blues" is generally worn by units undertaking ceremonial duties.

-The Number 1 Full Dress is nowadays only worn by the Royal Marines Band Service.
-The full dress dates from 1923, when the Royal Marine Light Infantry and the Royal Marine Artillery merged into what became the Corps of Royal Marines, and consists of a royal blue single-breasted tunic with red facings (with gold piping) and yellow cuff slashes.
-It is worn with royal blue trousers with a scarlet stripe and the Wolseley helmet with a golden ball ornament on top of the helmet, inherited from the Royal Marine Artillery.
-Band officers (directors of music) wear gold shoulder cords with silver-embroidered rank badges as well as a crimson waist sash, similar to the waist sash worn by the British Army.
+The Number 1 Full Dress is now only worn by the Royal Marines Band Service.
+The full dress dates from 1923, when the Royal Marine Light Infantry and the Royal Marine Artillery merged into what became the Corps of Royal Marines.
+It consists of a royal blue single-breasted tunic with red facings, with gold piping and yellow cuff slashes.
+It is worn with royal blue trousers with a scarlet stripe, and the Wolseley helmet with a golden ball ornament on top of the helmet, inherited from the Royal Marine Artillery.

+Band officers (directors of music) wear gold shoulder cords with silver-embroidered rank badges and a crimson waist sash, similar to the waist sash worn by the British Army.
 The uniform of the drum major features hussar-style braiding across the front of the tunic.
 Buglers wear dress cords, which were first introduced to the buglers branch in 1935 for London duties.